-No documentation concerning travel and accommodation costs is required to be provided to the National Controller or kept for further controls of Programme bodies.
+No documentation concerning travel and accommodation costs is required to be provided to the National Controller or kept for further controls.

-If direct staff costs used as calculation basis for determining travel and accommodation costs are found ineligible, the determined amount of travel and accommodation costs will be automatically re-calculated and reduced accordingly.
+In case that direct staff costs used as calculation basis for determining travel and accommodation costs are found ineligible, the determined amount of travel and accommodation costs will be automatically re-calculated and reduced accordingly.